Organising Committee Profiles

 Máirtín Mac Con Iomaire

-Dr Máirtín Mac Con Iomaire is a senior lecturer at Technological University Dublin, culinary historian, broadcaster and ballad singer.
-Co-founder and chair of the Dublin Gastronomy Symposium, he also chairs the Masters in Gastronomy and Food Studies in TU Dublin.
-He co-edited ‘Tickling the Palate’: Gastronomy in Irish Literature and Culture (Peter Lang: 2014), ‘The Food Issue’ of The Canadian Journal of Irish Studies (2018), and in 2021, guest edited a special issue of Folk Life on Irish food ways.
-Máirtín also co-edits the European Journal of Food Drink and Society.
-In 2021 and 2022 he was awarded a Research Ally Prize by the Irish Research Council.
+Dr Máirtín Mac Con Iomaire is a senior lecturer in the School of Culinary Arts and Food Technology at Technological University Dublin, co-founder and chair of the biennial Dublin Gastronomy Symposium and a former trustee of the Oxford Symposium on Food and Cookery.
+He is chair of the Masters in Gastronomy and Food Studies in TU Dublin, the first such programme in Ireland.
+He is co-editor with Eamon Maher of ‘Tickling the Palate’: Gastronomy in Irish Literature and Culture (Peter Lang: 2014), and with Rhona Richman Kenneally on ‘The Food Issue’ of The Canadian Journal of Irish Studies (2018), and in 2021, Máirtín guest edited a special issue of Folk Life on Irish food ways.
+In 2018, he presented an eight-part television series for TG4 called ‘Blasta’ celebrating Ireland’s food heritage.
+Along with Michelle Share and Dorothy Cashman, he co-edits the European Journal of Food Drink and Society.
+He is co-editor with Dorothy of Irish Food History: A Companion (Royal Irish Academy; EUt+ Academic Press, 2024) which was awarded the best culinary history book in the world for 2024.
+In 2025, he was awarded his second PhD for a thesis titled ‘Championing Food Studies within the Field of Irish Studies: An Serendipitous Autoethnographic Journey’.